lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 quast -r tbdb.fasta -o quast/short short/scaffolds.fasta
 ```

 After it has finished, you can examine the outputs.
 The `-o` option identifies the output directory, within here you will see a bunch of files relating to your N50 and other statistics.
-To view the result, open up the report.html in the browser of your choice.
+To view the result, open up the report.html in the browser of your choice by once again downloading it to your machine the same way you downloaded the reads.histo file from before.

-!!! question
-    See if you can spot the statistics we mentioned above.
-Compare the size of the reference with the size of the assembly.
-Are they different?

 !!! question
     === "Question 2"